 However, for me the most meaningful part is the people who make up the program.
 Virginia, Gema, Alma, Consuelo, Irma, Martha, Kaela and the others in the community look out for each other on such a deep level.
 It is obvious how much the women and children care about each other as they go out of their way to welcome new guests and, as staff does, facilitate carpooling each week for those who do not have cars.

 There in an undeniable sense of community within Families in Action and I leave each week with a full heart knowing I am unbelievably lucky to be welcomed into such a loving group of people.

 Families in Action was pleased to host Methodist College Mobile Clinic and nursing students last month at our 32 and K site.
-The eight nursing students, accompanied by Dr. Kelly Zinn, MSN, RN, Nursing Professor, provided blood sugar screenings, height and weight measurements, bmi, and blood pressure checks.
-Our literacy students, along with our Families in Action participants and staff, were honored to work with such an amazing group of students and faculty.
+The eight nursing students, accompanied by Nursing Professors, provided blood sugar screenings, height and weight measurements, bmi, and blood pressure checks.
+FIA’s literacy students, along with our Families in Action participants and staff, were honored to work with such a dedicated group of students and faculty.

-Our participants, men, women and children credit regular participation in educational, nutritional and exercise programs conducted via FIA with meeting their health and wellness needs.
-As a result of the mobile clinic visit, additional information was requested by participants concerning elevated blood sugar levels in children and adults and FIA will facilitate a brief question and answer forum on this topic with one of our Creighton physician volunteers and Dr. Cristina Fernandez (Board member).
+FIA’s participants, men, women and children credit regular participation in educational, nutritional and exercise programs conducted via FIA with meeting their health and wellness needs.
+Additional information was requested by participants concerning elevated blood sugar levels in children and FIA facilitated a brief question and answer forum on this topic with one of our Creighton physician volunteers and Dr. Cristina Fernandez (Board member).